microsoft/api-guidelines/graph/patterns/long-running-operations.md

 ```

 The client waits the recommended 30 seconds and then invokes another request to get
-the results of the operation.
+the results of the operation:

 ```
 GET https://graph.microsoft.com/v1.0/storage/operations/123